learn-co-curriculum/java-list/README.md

 - Explain the List interface.
 - Explain an ArrayList and how it differs from an Array.
 - Review commonly used methods of the ArrayList.
+- Look at storing objects in a list and how to iterate through the list.

 ## List in Java